tauficls/BikeAuto/readme.md

 Just simply as run **BikeAuto.exe** file and enjoy it !

 ## How-to Play?
-Before plat BikeAuto, ensure you have an account in _BikeApps_**.
+Before play BikeAuto, ensure you have an account in _BikeApps_.
 If not, download BikeApps and make a new account.
 <br />
 After that, login using the same account you created in BikeApps.
 Enjoy the game !
 <br />